-On this wiki page we will list the Ornithogalum species that originate in southern Africa from A-O.
+On this wiki page we will list the Ornithogalum species that originate in southern Africa from a-o.

 Ornithogalum candicans (Baker) J.C.Manning & Goldblatt is the new name for Galtonia candicans.
 This gracious species' native range covers the East Cape Province of South Africa and also includes Lesotho.
-The first picture shows a planting grown and photographed by Jacob Knecht.
+The first picture shows a planting grown and photographed by Uluwehi Knecht.
 The second was taken at Satansnek Pass in the Eastern Cape of South Africa by Cameron McMaster.
 The last photo from Mary Sue Ittner was taken at the same spot.

-Ornithogalum caudatum see Albuca bracteata
+Ornithogalum caudatum Aiton see Albuca bracteata

 Ornithogalum concordianum (Baker) U.Müll.-Doblies & D.Müll.-Doblies see Albuca concordiana

-Some of us have found it is difficult to get it to come up and bloom every year.
+Some of us have found it is difficult to get bulbs to come up and flower every year.
 Often only one or two of four bulbs I have appear.
 The bulbs still look healthy if you dump them out, but they don't always choose to grow.
-This year one has sent up 9 flowering stalks whereas usually there is only one.
+One year one sent up 9 flowering stalks whereas usually there is only one.
 It is reported by some growers that this species benefits from a little bit of water during the summer dormancy.
 However, summer watering should always be made with care and success depends on the individual's summer climate.
-Flowering time can be late winter until early spring.
-Seeds are extremely tiny and dust-like.
+Another speculated that a warm period during dormancy was necessary.
 First two photos by Mary Sue Ittner of flowers in bud and opening.
 Most years it is possible to buy ornithogalums at garden centers that probably are Ornithogalum dubium or have it in their heritage.
 One year I bought three that were just labeled white, yellow, and orange.
 They all bloomed for a long time.
 None of them chose to grow the following year however.
 This yellow one was blooming at the same time as Triteleia laxa and Triteleia peduncularis pictured in the background and I found that a pleasing color combination.
 The first five photos from Mary Sue Ittner.
 The last photo from Bob Rutemoeller.

-Ornithogalum hybrids Rod Saunders and Rachel Saunders of Silverhill Seeds with their partner, Andy, are creating hybrids from some of the South African species.
+Ornithogalum hybrids Rod Saunders and Rachel Saunders of Silverhill Seeds with their partner, Andy, were creating hybrids from some of the South African species.
 Here are pictures of three of them photographed by Bob Rutemoeller

 Photos below from Pamela Slate who wondered what species this was.
 Close ups of the bulbs show the basal leaf clasping that becomes terete halfway or more toward the leaf tip.
 Flowers are 1.5 cm in diameter, slightly smaller than the bulbs in these photos.
 Entire plant is only 4-5 inches tall.

-Ornithogalum longibracteatum see Albuca bracteata
+Ornithogalum longibracteatum Jacq. see Albuca bracteata

-Ornithogalum maculatum is found in sandy soils, often in rocks from Namaqualand to the southwest Cape and the western Karoo.
-It is a very striking plant with orange to orange-red or yellow floweres with the outer tipal tips often having a dark blotch.
+Ornithogalum maculatum Jacq. is found in sandy soils, often in rocks from Namaqualand to the southwest Cape and the western Karoo.
+It is a very striking plant with orange to orange-red or yellow flowers with the outer tepal tips often having a dark blotch.
 These first 3 photos were taken September 2006 in Namaqualand by Bob Rutemoeller and Mary Sue Ittner.
 Flowers seen in the morning mist were not yet open, but later in the day they were.
 Photos 4-6 were taken on the Biekoes Farm near Nieuwoudtville by Cameron McMaster September 2011.

 Ornithogalum osmynellum U.Müll.-Doblies & D.Müll.-Doblies see Albuca osmynella

 Related genera are listed below.
 Some of these are now included in Ornithogalum or were recently included and now restored to genus status:

-Albuca - Dipcadi - Galtonia - Neopatersonia - Ornithogalum index - Pseudogaltonia - Southern African Ornithogalum P-Z
+Albuca - Dipcadi - Galtonia - Neopatersonia - Ornithogalum index - Pseudogaltonia - Southern African Ornithogalum p-z